The article below was written in 1998 - a lot has changed since then.

 you may be used to in other operating systems.

-Device Drivers goes into this in more depth for the technically
+The article SCO Device Drivers goes into this in more depth for the technically

 inclined, so I'll just cover the highlights here.